jamescarruthers/RadioMusicAltFirmware/README.md

 Trim sample using knobs — STATION = offset, START = length

-Tips: set STATION pot to 0, START pot to 100% to play full length sample
+Tips: set STATION pot to 0, START pot to 100% to play full length sample.
+If you're using audio then you need to play about with attenuating and offseting the signal using something like an MI Shades module as the CV inputs on Radio Music are only 0-3v

 To-do: reset button to change between one-shot and cycle modes